Uber drivers to strike over pay and benefits ahead of the company’s $90 billion IPO

 Breaking News Emails

-Drivers for ride-hailing services Uber and Lyft are planning to turn off their apps Wednesday to protest low wages and other complaints.
+Uber and Lyft drivers are planning to turn off their apps Wednesday to protest low wages, denial of full employee benefits and other complaints.

-Drivers argue the road to both companies’ IPOs has been paved by workers that Uber and Lyft have insisted for years are merely contractors.
-The debate is now reaching a boiling point as founders from both companies are set to get rich while drivers say they still aren’t paid enough while being denied access to full-employee benefits.
+Drivers for the ride-hailing companies argue the road to both companies’ IPOs has been paved by workers who Uber and Lyft have insisted for years are merely contractors.
+The debate is now reaching a boiling point as founders from both companies are set to get rich while drivers say they still aren’t paid enough and are being denied access to full employee benefits.

 Uber and Lyft did not immediately respond to requests for comment on the protests or workers’ allegations of unfair pay standards.